nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 {% include
 	post-image.html
 	image="2016-12-27-ftv-Fallout+4_20160630214003.jpg"
+	alt="All the red subpixels turned on."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-Fallout+4_20160630223351.jpg"
+	alt="All the green subpixels turned on."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-Fallout+4_20160630230710.jpg"
+	alt="All the blue subpixels turned on."
 %}

 Wiring everything was a lot of fun.
 By which I mean it was a real pain.
 Especially once the PS4's memory limits were being pushed.
 I quick saved quite frequently.